xapian/xapian-gsoc-proposal/proposal.rst

 I have been involved in open-source software development for quite some time now.
 I have a few course projects ranging from Database Management, Algorithms, Optimization, Parallel Computing, and Computer Graphics.
 Other than that, I have a few hobby projects on GitHub.
-Most of the programming is done in languages:
+Most of the programming I did was in languages:
 C++ and Python.

 Background Information